apple/swift-nio-imap/Sources/IMAPCommands/IMAPCommands.docc/GettingStarted.md

 Concurrency is never imposed on you: if you want commands to overlap, spawn a task group yourself — the `IMAPConnection` and its `ResponseStream`s are `Sendable`, so they can be shared between child tasks.

-The connection itself runs in a child task of `withConnection(configuration:isolation:_:)`.
+The connection itself runs in a child task of `withConnection(configuration:_:)`.
 If it fails, your closure is *not* cancelled; the failure surfaces the next time the closure touches the connection, as an error from the response stream or from the next command.

 ### Logging